 - Shop traditional crafts and produce at Pattaya Floating Market

-- Visit Sanctuary of Truth from Ayutthaya period
+- Visit Sanctuary of Truth from the Ayutthaya period

 - Look at the city from above at Pattaya View Point